 Drumstick is a common tree which is found in almost every house here.
-Moringa leaves is highly rich in iron and any form drumstick is a yummy way to grab some iron nutrition.
-Moringa has been declared as one of the super foods in the world.
+Moringa leaves are highly rich in iron and any form drumstick is a yummy way to grab some iron nutrition.
+Moringa has been declared as one of the superfoods in the world.

 Moringa leaves/Drumstick leaves soup